cs1302uga/cs1302-ce32/README.md

       the abbreviated method parameters.
 The idea is that `[i]+(l,h,t)` represents the value of consuming `i` on turn `t-1` plus the maximum score for the remaining sweet tarts (which will likely need to be further decomposed).
-To help get you started here is the beginning of the tree:
+To help you get started, here is the beginning of the tree:

       ```